-For the discussion of our accounting policies, see Item 8 Financial Statements and Supplementary Data, Note 1.
+For the discussion of our accounting policies, see Note 1 to the Consolidated Financial Statements.
 The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make assumptions and estimates that directly affect the amounts reported in the Consolidated Financial Statements.
 Each of these assumptions is subject to uncertainties and changes in those assumptions or judgments which can affect our results of operations.
 In addition to the accounting policies stated in Item 8, financial statement amounts and disclosures are significantly influenced by market factors, judgments and estimates as described below.